Regency Café has hosted Hollywood and locals alike since 1946. Its secret? The best full English in town.

 From cab drivers to actors

-Though it started off serving “predominantly the cab drivers, engineers – the working man”, the café’s location, charm and timeless British character soon saw it make its way into magazine shoots for Vogue and GQ, adverts, lm and TV.
+Though it started off serving “predominantly the cab drivers, engineers – the working man”, the café’s location, charm and timeless British character soon saw it make its way into magazine shoots for Vogue and GQ, adverts, film and TV.

 Marco puts it down to its space and charm.